 5.)
 Situational awareness.

 • Focused attention is like pointing a narrow beam from your flashlight in the right direction.
-It refers to paying attention to the most important things in your environment while screening out the distractions.
+It refers to paying attention to the essential things in your environment while screening out the distractions.
 For example, you use focused attention when you have a conversation with one person at a party.
 You focus on what this single person is saying while screening out all the other conversations around you.

 The degree of focused attention people have vary.
 Some people have low attentional levels, particularly if they have learning disorders like ADD.
 ADD can make it challenging for a learner to stay appropriately focused, and any distraction can cause a learner to lose focus.

-“Monkey mind” is an expression used for the inability to concentrate on a single thought — the mind is constantly chattering away endlessly creating noise and thus dimming its true power, abilities and therefore effectiveness.
+Monkey-mind is an expression used for the inability to concentrate on a single thought — the mind is constantly chattering away, endlessly creating noise and thus dimming its true power, abilities, and therefore effectiveness.

 • Shifting attention is like pointing your flashlight at a moving target.
 It refers to altering both the width and direction of your attention at will.